 Whether it's a specific fund or your share dealing service, keep a close eye on those fees and don't be afraid to move if needed.

 7. Ignoring the rest of the world

-Although the UK has the world's sixth-largest economy, we Brits account for only 2.21% of world output according to the data from the International Monetary Fund.
+Although the UK has the world's sixth-largest economy, we Brits account for only 2.21% of world output according to data from the International Monetary Fund.

 So, by having heavily UK-centric portfolios, British investors risk missing out on possibly superior returns on offer from other developed and developing nations.